 - Massive and inefficient public sector

-Trade in goods is running a deficit amounting to 11% of GDP (2018).
-Exports are dominated by automotive, agricultural products, metals and other manufactured products with medium or low value added.
+Trade in goods is running a structural deficit amounting to 15% of GDP.
+Exports are dominated by motors, pumps, automobiles, tires, refrigerators, agricultural products, metals and manufactured products generally with medium or low added value.
 A large portion of the deficit is due to investment-related imports.
-Dividend and interest repatriation by foreign investors represents about 5% of GDP.
-The services surplus (3% of GDP, including tourism) and remittances from emigrant workers (9%) partly offset this.
-The remaining current account deficit is largely financed, on the one hand, by FDI (6.7%), notably in the context of privatizations in the industrial, real estate and retail sectors, and, on the other hand, by foreign financing of transport and energy infrastructure (notably from China through the Belt and Road Initiative).
-Foreign exchange reserves stood at five months of imports in September 2018.
-The external debt burden is decreasing (64% of GDP at the end of September 2018) and has been contracted with public donors.
-The same is true of the public sector debt, which accounts for 54% of the total.
+Dividend and interest repatriations by foreign investors represent about 5% of GDP.
+The services surplus (4% of GDP, including tourism and transport) and remittances from emigrant workers (9%) partly offset this.
+The remaining current account deficit is largely financed by FDI (6.7%), particularly in industry, real estate and distribution, but also by foreign financing of transport and energy infrastructure, notably from China through the Belt and Road initiative.
+Foreign exchange reserves stood at six months of imports in August 2019.
+External debt (59% of GDP at the end of 2019) is mainly contracted with public donors and is decreasing.
+The same is true of public sector debt, which accounts for 50% of the total.